btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

 When I start side projects, I always want to work on them but other life stuff gets in the way: be it revising for exams, preparing for a job interview, meeting friends, binge watching YouTube, and the like.
-Committing to a time with your collaborator gets you 80% of the way there because you'll be afraid to let them down.
+Making a public commitment to someone gets you 80% of the way there because you'll be afraid to let them down.
-But setting a time to _work together_ gets you the last 20%, because without the commitment to work together it's too easy to blow off your collaborator with plausible-sounding reasons and your collaborator is too nice to call you out on it (or might even secretly be relieved that you've flaked).
+But setting a time to _work together_ with a collaborator gets you the last 20%, because without the commitment to work together it's too easy to come up with plausible-sounding reasons to excuse yourself.

 ## Pair work helps remove blockers